Apoorv1180/AndroidCleanMVITemplate/docs/PROJECT_VISION.md

 2. **Incremental Complexity**: Build from simple to advanced concepts
 3. **Real-World Application**: Practical examples and use cases
 4. **Best Practice Demonstration**: Template follows its own standards
+5. **SOLID Principles in Practice**: Emphasize maintainable code that is "more maintainable, flexible, and scalable" as it grows ([ProAndroidDev](https://proandroiddev.com))
+6. **Consistent Architectural Mindset**: Apply the same patterns across features (view ← viewmodel ← use-case ← repository)

 ## 🎯 **Success Metrics**